 Italian sausage tortellini soup is the creamier version of my sausage tortellini soup.
 Actually, it’s a really nice mashup of creamy tomato tortellini soup and Italian sausage soup with spinach and pasta.

-It’s made with a creamy, savory, tomato-based broth with chunks of juicy sausage and tender cheese-filled tortellini.
-It doesn’t need to simmer for hours on the stove to build the flavors; this soup is ready to serve in just 30 minutes!
+It’s made with a creamy, savory, tomato-based broth with chunks of juicy sausage, tender cheese-filled tortellini and a pop of spinach for a nutritional boost.
+It doesn’t need to simmer for hours on the stove; rather it’s ready to serve in just 30 minutes!

 Why You’ll Love This Recipe